yalimohammadi/yalimohammadi.github.io/_pages/about.md

 *with Nima Anari, Kirankumar Shiragur, and Thuy-Duong Vuong*\
 Annual ACM Symposium on Theory of Computing (STOC'21) [\[arxiv\]](https://arxiv.org/pdf/2102.02708.pdf)

-## Optimization on Networks:
+## Online Markets:
+### Incentive Compatibility in the Auto-bidding World
+*with Aranyak Mehta and Andres Perlroth*\
+(working paper)

+### Analyzing Greedy in Dynamic Matching Markets with Coagulation Fragmentation Processes
+*with Kristen Kessel, Hung V. Tran, and Truong-Son Van*\
+(unders submission)

 ### Excess Supply in Spatial Matching Markets
 *with Mohammad Akbarpour, Shengwu Li and Amin Saberi*\
 ACM Conference on Economics and Computation (EC'22). [\[arxiv\]](https://arxiv.org/abs/2104.03219)

 # Outreach
-I was a mentor 2019-2021 and an organizing board member 2020-2021  in Stanford Women in Math Mentoring ([SWIMM](http://swimm.stanford.edu/)), a mentoring program for undergraduates interested in math and computational sciences to reduce the gender gap.
-Also, I am fortunate to mentor undergraduate mentees through [Stanford directed reading program]() and [MS&E Undergraduate Diversity in Research](https://sites.google.com/stanford.edu/msande-inclusion/diversity-in-research?authuser=0).
-I was also a board member of [Persian Student Association](https://psa.stanford.edu/), where we organized events to help foster friendship among different cultural groups.
+I was a mentor 2019-2021 and an organizing board member 2020-2021  in Stanford Women in Math Mentoring ([SWIMM](http://swimm.stanford.edu/)), a mentoring program for undergraduates coming from minority backgrounds interested in math and computational sciences.
+Also, I mentored undergraduates in [Stanford directed reading program]() and [MS&E Undergraduate Diversity in Research](https://sites.google.com/stanford.edu/msande-inclusion/diversity-in-research?authuser=0).

+ [comment]: <> [I was also a board member of [Persian Student Association](https://psa.stanford.edu/), where we organized events to help foster friendship among different cultural groups.]

  [comment]: <> [[a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).]